torvalds/linux/Documentation/filesystems/buffer.rst

 Buffer Heads
 ============

-Linux uses buffer heads to maintain state about individual filesystem blocks.
+GNU/Linux uses buffer heads to maintain state about individual filesystem blocks.
 Buffer heads are deprecated and new filesystems should use iomap instead.

 Functions